Drassil/git-wiki-theme/wiki/Travel-GO/readme.md

 # Business Model

-1.Will act as social media for Travellers and influencers.
+1.Will act as social media for Travellers and influencers. <br>
-2.Will help in local promotions via Ads
+2.Will help in local promotions via Ads. <br>
-3.It’s same as we use LinkedIn for professionals.
+3.It’s same as we use LinkedIn for professionals. <br>
 4.Education Purpose

 # Membership Chart